Rare Diseases Clinical Trials Toolbox

 The documents which individually and collectively permit evaluation of the conduct of a clinical trial and the quality of the data produced are defined as essential documents according to the ICH Good Clinical Practice.

-These documents serve to demonstrate the compliance of the investigator, Sponsor and monitor with the standards of GCP and with applicable regulatory requirements.
-It is the responsibility of the Sponsor to ensure that the documents are filed in an organised way in the so called Trial Master File (TMF) which will facilitate management, audit and inspection of the clinical trial.
+These documents service to demonstrate the compliance of the investigator, sponsor and trial monitors with the standards of GCP and with applicable regulatory requirements.
+It is the responsibility of the sponsor to ensure that the documents are filed in an organised way in the so-called Trial Master File (TMF) which will facilitate management, audit and inspection of the clinical trial.

 Essential documents must be retained (archived) for sufficient periods to allow for audit and inspection by regulatory authorities and should be readily available upon request.

-The Trial Master File should be set up at the beginning of a trial and maintained throughout the trial.
+The TMF should be set up at the beginning of a trial and maintained throughout the trial.
 Archiving applies to both the investigator sites and the central trial coordinating office.

 Prior to initiation of a trial, an archiving strategy must be developed, which addresses the regulatory requirements.
 It should include the following elements:

-The plan must identify the documents, data, supplies, specimens, etc. that are to be archived.
-Some examples are: source documents, case record forms, informed consent documents, investigator site files, biological samples (if applicable), trial supplies (if applicable), etc.
+The plan/strategy must identify the documents, data, supplies, specimens, etc. that are to be archived.
+Some examples are: source documents, case record forms, informed consent documents, investigator site file, biological samples (if applicable), trial supplies (if applicable), etc.

-According to the EMA, the long-term archiving of the TMF can be either through an external archive that provides the preservation of paper documents or through electronic archiving (e.g., cloud data center).
-When an external repository is used, the Sponsor must still make an assessment of the suitability of the solution used both before use and periodically during the long-term archiving period.
+According to the European Medicines Agency (EMA) the long-term archiving of the TMF can be either through an external archive that provides the preservation of paper documents or through an electronic archiving (e.g., cloud data center).
+When an external repository is used, the sponsor must still make an assessment of the suitability of the solution used both before use and periodically during the long-term archiving period.

-As soon as the Clinical trials - Regulation EU No 536/2014 becomes effective the sponsor and the investigator will have to archive the content of the clinical TMF for at least 25 years after the end of the clinical trial.
+In Europe, according to the Regulation EU No 536/2014 (CTR)sponsor and investigator must archive the content of the clinical Trial Master File (TMF) and Investigator Site File (ISF) for at least 25 years after the end of the clinical trial.
 However, the subject’s medical records at the trial site shall be archived in accordance with national law.
+Indeed, the CTR leaves the exact retention period for medical records to each Member State’s legislation, which often exceeds 15 years (and may be linked to hospital or data protection laws).

 The plan must specify that the documents will have a restricted access.
 It is advisable to identify the details of personnel that can access the archival facility.
 However, it should be clarified that the regulatory authority or ethics committees may request access to these documents.